What Is Stage 4 Mesothelioma?

 What role can alternative and complementary medicine play in treating stage 4 mesothelioma?

 Stage 4 mesothelioma patients may choose to use complementary or alternative therapies.
-Options such as acupuncture or massage may reduce symptoms.
+Options such as acupuncture or massage may reduce your symptoms.
 Talk to your doctor first.
 These treatments don’t offer a cure and are not a substitute for standard care.
 The best options for wellness are often exercise and nutrition.
 A cancer nutritionist can guide you toward a healthy cancer diet.

 What does the stage of cancer mean?